filp/oversmash/README.md

 ## Features

 - Ability to retrieve basic user information, such as name, portrait, level and accounts
-  - Correctly identifies the platform and region for each account
+  - Correctly identifies the platform for each account
 - Ability to retrieve detailed stats for a player, for a given region and platform
   - Includes **all** stats available on playoverwatch.com
   - Includes the player's current competitive rank